NegativeZer0z/CSC481/README.txt

         g++ -c Entity.cpp
         g++ main.o Entity.o GeneralPlatform.o StaticPlatform.o Player.o MovingPlatform.o -o platformer -lsfml-window -lsfml-graphics -lsfml-system

-    6. Enter "make client" into the terminal and then after that enter "make server" into the terminal\
+    6. Enter "make client" into the terminal

+    7. Enter "make server" into the terminal

+    8a.
+Enter "./platformer" into the terminal to do singleplayer for parts 1 and 2 of HW2

+    8b.
+Move to the HW2part3 folder and compile by entering "g++ client2.cpp -o client2 -lzmq" into the terminal followed by "g++ server2.cpp -o server2 -lzmq" into the terminal.
+Then run the server by "./server2" on one terminal and "./client2" on another terminal

-    7a.
-To run the server/client multiplayer game enter "./server" on one terminal and "./client" on another terminal
+    8c.
+To run the server/client multiplayer game enter "./server" on one terminal and "./client" on another terminal for part 4 of HW2

-    7b.
-Enter "./platformer" into the terminal to do singleplayer
     Note: the entire window may not be on your screen on the first execution of it, if so drag it on the screen

 Game Controls:
     Move left: "left arrow" or "a"